What Can Your Online Shop Do for the Chinese New Year?

 Close-up of the text in the Snowbird magazine ad above.

 This concept could work for a lot of businesses.
 Is your fitness studio too intense?
-Is your Indian restaurant too spicy?
+Are your Indian snacks too spicy?
 Sometimes a negative in one person’s eyes can be another person’s best selling point.

 Note: Even though this ad is clever in its simplicity, we really hope they replied to that review!